rome/tools/packages/@romejs/compiler/lint/rules/js/caseSingleStatement.test.md

  unknown:3:12 lint/js/caseSingleStatement FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

   ✖ A switch case should only have a single statement.
-If you want more then wrap it in a block.
+If you want more, then wrap it in a block.

     1 │ switch (foo) {
     2 │   case true: